-First Peoples Principles of Learning: Learning is embedded in memory, history and story.
+Learning is embedded in memory, history and story.

-Action Statement Foster a safe and inclusive environment focused on student learning.
-Possible Reflective Questions What are the key values, vision and goals of your learning community?
-How does the school environment reflect the values of your diverse and local indigenous community members?
-How do you foster a shared vision with your community and partner groups?
-Action Statement Maintain an inclusive process for sustaining the focus of the school and district.
-Possible Reflective Questions How do your interactions with adults and students exemplify respect and inclusion?
-How do you shape your school story to reflect its purpose and that of the district?
-Action Statement Reflect on the changing world and the impact it has on upholding values, vision, and mission of the school and district.
-Possible Reflective Questions What changes in the world do you see that challenge the vision, values, and mission of the school?
-How do you respond to these changes?
-Action Statement Model moral courage.
-Possible Reflective Questions How do you model moral courage to uphold the values, vision, and mission of the school?
+• Foster a safe and inclusive environment focused on student learning.

+- What are the key values, vision and goals of your learning community? - How does the school environment reflect the values of your diverse and local Indigenous community members? - How do you foster a shared vision with your community and partner groups?

+• Maintain an inclusive process for sustaining the focus of the school and district.

+- How do your interactions with adults and students exemplify respect and inclusion? - How do you shape your school story to reflect its purpose and that of the district?

+Reflect on the changing world and the impact it has on upholding the values, vision, and mission of the school and district.

+- What changes in the world do you see that challenge the vision, values, and mission of the school? - How do you respond to these changes?

+• Model moral courage.

+• How do you model moral courage to uphold the values, vision, and mission of the school?

-STANDARD 2: DECISION MAKING
+STANDARD 2: DECISION-MAKING

-Principals and Vice-Principals articulate a process of decision making using an ethical framework based on the moral purpose and direction of the school.
+Principals and Vice-Principals articulate a process of decision-making using an ethical framework based on the moral purpose and direction of the school.